 General Laboratory Description

-Dr. Philip directs the Neuroscience and Rehabilitation Laboratory.
-The lab has a twofold mission: understanding the basic science of how the brain controls movement, and applying that knowledge to rehabilitation of patients with nerve damage, stroke or other motor disabilities.
-Under the direction of Dr. Philip, the lab explores the question of human handedness.
+Dr. Philip directs the Neuroscience and Rehabilitation Laboratory (NRL).
+The lab is engaged in translational science that bridges scientific discovery and rehabilitation via a two-pronged mission: understanding how the brain controls movement, especially for unimanual action; and applying that knowledge to improve rehabilitation of patients with nerve damage, stroke, or other motor disabilities.
+Under the direction of Dr. Philip, the lab explores the nature of human movement control and handedness.